January 2017 Melbourne car attack: Victims

 Floral tributes to victims of the attack at a memorial at the Western end of the Bourke Street Mall.

-Among the victims was a 10-year-old girl, who died on 20 January 2017, as well as a three-month-old baby boy who died on 21 January.
-The others were a 25-year-old man, a 22-year-old woman, a 33-year-old man, and a 33-year-old woman.
+Among the victims was a 10-year-old girl, Thalia Hakin, who died on 20 January 2017, as well as a three-month-old baby boy, Zachary Matthew-Bryant, who died on 21 January.
+The others were Yosuke Kanno, a 25-year-old man, Jessica (Jess) Elizabeth Mudie, a 22-year-old woman, Matthew Poh Chuan Si, a 33-year-old man, and Bhavita Patel, a 33-year-old woman.

 A memorial for the victims was held in Federation Square on 23 January and floral tributes were left by members of the public at nine locations along the Bourke Street Mall.
 On 30 January it was announced that a permanent memorial garden would be established, and that donations approaching AU$1,000,000 had been made to the Bourke Street Fund for the families of the victims.
 On 31 January, the inorganic tributes were removed from the mall for storage by the Melbourne City Council.
 This collection was subsequently handed over to the State Library Victoria.
 The floral tributes were taken for composting for the Victims of Crime memorial near State Parliament.